-

 Pre-Camp Therapeutic Services

-90791 (95)– Intake Evaluation (telehealth): A 55-minute virtual session with a Camp Leader and the child’s parents to gather necessary background information, confirm a diagnosis, provide education, and create an individualized camp treatment plan.
+90791 (95)– Intake Evaluation (telehealth): A 55-minute virtual session with a Camp Leader and the child’s parents to gather background information, confirm a diagnosis, provide education, and create an individualized camp treatment plan.

 90785 – Interactive Complexity.
 This is an add-on code typically used for therapy services involving children.